Federal crime victims have the following rights under the Crime Victims's Rights Act 18 U.S.C. § 3771:

-(4) The right to be reasonably heard at any public proceeding in the district court involving release, plea, sentencing, or any parole proceeding.
+- The right to be reasonably heard at any public proceeding in the district court involving release, pleas, sentencing, or any parole proceeding.

-(5) The reasonable right to confer with the attorney for the Government in the case.
+- The right to confer with the attorney for the Government in the case.